matlab-actions/run-build/README.md

 The [Run MATLAB Build](#run-matlab-build) action enables you to invoke the MATLAB build tool on a self-hosted or GitHub&reg;-hosted runner.
 The action uses the topmost MATLAB version on the system path.

 ## Examples
 Use the **Run MATLAB Build** action to run a build using the MATLAB build tool.
-You can use this action to run the tasks specified in a file named  `buildfile.m` in the MATLAB current folder or its parent folders.
+You can use this action to run the tasks specified in a file named  `buildfile.m` in the MATLAB current folder (returned by the [`pwd`](https://www.mathworks.com/help/matlab/ref/pwd.html) command) or its parent folders.
 To use the **Run MATLAB Build** action, you need MATLAB R2022b or a later release.

 ### Run MATLAB Build on Self-Hosted Runner
 Use a [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) to run the default tasks in your build plan as well as all the tasks on which they depend.